-The impact of COVID-19 on the restructuring market in Cayman has yet to be seen and is something that will probably only become apparent over the course of the next 12-18 months.
-However, in one recent case (re Obelisk Capital Management Limited –unreported), a petitioner presented a winding-up petition on the basis of an unpaid statutory demand presented in February 2020.
+At the same time, the Grand Court has often been reluctant to allow parties to gain an advantage from the pandemic where it would be unfair to do so.
+In one recent case (Re Obelisk Capital Management Limited (FSD 93 of 2020 (IKJ), unreported), a petitioner presented a winding-up petition on the basis of an unpaid statutory demand presented in February 2020.
 The company argued that the restrictions on its business implemented as a result of COVID-19 represented an exceptional circumstance which justified its inability to pay the statutory demand.
-However, the Petitioner was able to show that the relevant restrictions post-dated the date on which payment was in fact due and, accordingly, the court determined that it was appropriate to make a winding-up order.
+However, the petitioner was able to show that the relevant restrictions post-dated the date on which payment was in fact due and, accordingly, the court determined that it was appropriate to make a winding-up order.

-Corporate insolvency in the Cayman Islands is governed by Part V of the Companies Law (2020 Revision) (the Companies Law) and the Companies Winding Up Rules, 2018 (the CWR).
-Those provisions apply both to the winding up of companies – including certain foreign companies – as defined by the Companies Law and, pursuant to Section 36 of the Exempted Limited Partnership Law (2018 revision), to the winding up of exempted limited partnerships in the Cayman Islands.
+Corporate insolvency in the Cayman Islands is governed by Part V of the Companies Act (2021 Revision) (the Companies Act) and the Companies Winding Up Rules, 2018 (the CWR).
+Those provisions apply both to the winding up of companies – including certain foreign companies – as defined by the Companies Act and, pursuant to Section 36 of the Exempted Limited Partnership Act (2018 revision), to the winding up of exempted limited partnerships in the Cayman Islands.

 The doctrine of judicial precedent applies in the Cayman Islands, so case law is also relevant and important.
 Cayman Islands case law is developing but remains comparatively small in scope.
 Where there is no applicable Cayman Islands case law, the Cayman courts will look to English authorities.
 Decisions of English courts are not binding, but as a general rule they will be followed to the extent that they are not inconsistent with Cayman statutory provisions or authorities, and to the extent that they do not relate to English statutory provisions which have no equivalent in Cayman.
 Decisions from courts in other Commonwealth jurisdictions are similarly of persuasive, but not binding, authority.